 Friday: 27 Minutes (Shortest)

 Saturday: 29 Minutes (Shortest)

 If you’re planning a trip to EPCOT, you might be wondering which day of the week is the best to visit.

 After all, who wants to waste time waiting in line?

-According to recent history, Saturdays have the lowest average wait times of any day of the week.
-However, that doesn’t mean that Saturdays are always the best days to visit EPCOT.
+According to recent history, Sundays have the lowest average wait times of any day of the week.
+However, that doesn’t mean that Sundays are always the best days to visit EPCOT.

-For one thing, the park is usually more crowded on Saturdays, so you may have to deal with larger crowds overall.
+For one thing, the park is usually more crowded on the weekends, so you may have to deal with larger crowds overall.

 We recommend the following based on current data from Thrill Data.

 Which day of the week is best to go to Epcot?